 There's a lot more to selecting a KiwiSaver fund than just checking past returns and fees.
 If your hard-earned money is invested in KiwiSaver, you need to ask the important questions to understand where and how that money is invested.

-Note: The following information is taken from Pathfinder Kiwisaver Scheme's own website, fund updates, and the product disclosure statement published in 20 October 2020.
+Note: The following information is taken from Pathfinder's Kiwisaver Scheme's own website, fund updates, and the product disclosure statement published in 15 July 2019.